ľ¹ÏÓ°Ôº

 Overview

-The Republic of South Sudan became the world¡¯s youngest nation and Africa¡¯s 54th country on July 9, 2011.
-However, outbreaks of civil war in 2013 and 2016, persistent subnational violence, weak management of public resources, and political contestation have undermined post-independence development gains and intensified existing humanitarian needs.
-More than a decade after independence, South Sudan remains impacted by fragility, economic stagnation, and instability.
-Poverty is ubiquitous, exacerbated by conflict, displacement, and external shocks.
+The Republic of South Sudan became the world’s youngest nation and Africa’s 54th country on July 9, 2011.
+Since then, the country has faced significant challenges, including outbreaks of civil war (2013, 2016), subnational violence, and political contestation.
+These factors, along with weak management of public resources, have hindered development and intensified humanitarian needs.

 What's New